Islamic State – Khorasan Province: Taliban – ISIS–K relations

 Since the Taliban took control of the Afghan central government following the United States withdrawal and the collapse of the Afghan National Army (ANA) in August 2021, the Taliban has been locked in a violent counterinsurgency against ISIS–K. The Taliban-led Islamic Emirate of Afghanistan sought international legitimacy by demonstrating its efforts to curb terrorism and secure national sovereignty over Afghan territory, namely for prospects of international investment to reverse Afghanistan's increasing poverty.

 ISIS–K, seeking to establish the Khorasan Province as the center of a greater Islamic State on Afghan territory, principally seeks to undermine the so-called 'apostate' and 'Western puppet' Taliban regime in hopes of once again regaining control of Afghan territory.

 Beginning in late 2022 and continuing through 2023, ISIS–K launched attacks on diplomats from the People's Republic of China and Islamic Republic of Pakistan, nations with warmer relations towards the Taliban, aiming to deter foreign recognition, investment, or support to the Taliban government through violent attacks exhibiting Taliban failures to provide security.

 Today, ISIS–K is engaged in a protracted, low-intensity conflict with the Taliban government.
 Though the Taliban and ISIS–K actively fought against the United States, ISIS–K long maintained a greater operational focus on attacking Taliban targets.
 The Taliban, on the other hand, have made efforts of debatable effectiveness to target ISIS–K militants through violent raids, protect foreign diplomats and investors from ISIS–K attacks, and publicly downplay the presence of ISIS–K in the country to attract foreign recognition and investment, as well as to demonstrate compliance with the Doha Accord.

 Despite the continuing conflict between ISIS–K and the Taliban, the two groups have cooperated with each other on infrequent occasions during the NATO war in Afghanistan, primarily by launching attacks on the minority Shia Hazara.
 In August 2017, the Taliban and ISIS–K jointly launched a major attack against some Hazara minority villages in northern Afghanistan and they brutally slaughtered dozens of Hazara men, women and children in Sar-e Pol Province.

 The National Security Department of the former Afghan government stated many times that the Haqqani network and the Taliban support ISIS–K fighters.

 By portraying themselves as a counterweight against the extremism of ISIS–K, the Taliban sought to gain international legitimacy and support.

+As per the report published by United Nations Security Council’s Sanctions Monitoring Team in 2025, ISIS-K maintains opportunities link with dissatisfied members of Afghan Taliban and Tehrik-e-Taliban Pakistan.